by Feli Chic'Cuisine

 7. Place a large sheet of baking paper on a work surface and dust with powdered sugar.
 Remove the biscuit from oven, and carefully invert the sponge onto the baking paper.
 Gently peel off the top layer of parchment.
 Using the parchment, roll the cake from the narrow side, along its length.
 Let cool.

-Make the Coffee Cream
+Prepare the Coffee Cream

 8. Mix the coffee powder and coffee liqueur, in a small bowl.
 Set aside.